Natural History Collection

 In 2010 the collection of the Arizona Mining and Mineral Museum, previously maintained by the Arizona Department of Mines and Mineral Resources (ADMMR), was transferred to the Arizona Historical Society (Arizona Revised Statutes §41-827).
 The collection now makes up the majority of the Arizona Historical Society Natural History Collection.

 The Natural History Collection is a permanent collection with materials pertaining to the natural history of Arizona and the mining industry in Arizona.
-Secondarily, items from the west are included – particularly where they compare and contrast or supplement Arizona material.
-Material from outside the region may be part of the collections only where they provide important contrast, aid in interpretation or identification, or where they represent material known from Arizona but which might not be currently available from Arizona.
 The Collection also includes mining and mineral related books, journals, magazines, and historical documents related to the history of the Arizona Mining and Mineral Museum.

 Collections for your classrooms!

-The Arizona Historical Society currently offers 4 types of Rocks & Minerals Classroom Kits: Rocks & Minerals Classroom Kit, Rocks & Minerals Homeschool Kit, Rocks & Minerals Custom Kit, and Arizona Rocks & Minerals Kit.
+The Arizona Historical Society currently offers 3 types of Rocks & Minerals Classroom Kits: Rocks & Minerals Classroom Kit, Rocks & Minerals Custom Kit, and Arizona Rocks & Minerals Kit.
 For more information on what’s included in the kits, pricing, and ordering click here.

 Where is the collection on display?

-Items from the Natural History Collection will be on display at the AHS Museum at Papago Park beginning in 2014.
+Specimens from the Natural History Collection are on display at the AHS Museum at Papago Park in Tempe.

 Can I schedule a tour to see the Natural History Collection?

 Yes!
 School tours and adult group visits are available at our AHS Museum at Papago Park.
-To schedule, please contact Nancy York at firstname.lastname@example.org
+To schedule, please contact Dawn Nave at firstname.lastname@example.org.
+To schedule a Rocks and Minerals Minds On Learning Tools (MOLT) activity or a scout badge program, please contact Nancy York Greenwood at email@example.com

 Can you identify or appraise a specimen for me?